Coping With Uncertainty In Planning

 We can watch and listen to our customers in many different ways: through their direct feedback and comments; sales team conversations; the online content that they're viewing and consuming; social media interactions; customer service/support call recordings; and so on.
 Look to build a 'nervous system' of data and insights that enables you to constantly detect what your customers are thinking, doing, and sharing.

 Developing an insights 'nervous system' will give you the ability to act swiftly and precisely in adapting your plans to customer changes.
 This capacity to detect and react is the basis for developing an Agile approach to planning and implementation.

 Agile practices have become mainstream across many different business sectors and organizational functions.
 They enable teams to develop plans in a very simplified and lean fashion, execute rapidly, gather feedback and insights through experimentation, and iterate to improve performance on an ongoing basis.
 In times of uncertainty, Agile methods are ideal to accommodate volatile market dynamics and constant fluctuations in customer needs and behaviours.

 'Agile' is an umbrella term that encompasses an overall cultural mindset and approach; a collection of operational methodologies; and then a range of tools and tactics that facilitate these ways-of-working.
-To get a fuller understanding of what Agile means for Marketing, what it entails and how to go about adopting it, check out our series of articles starting here.
+To get a fuller understanding of what Agile means for Marketing, what it entails and how to go about adopting it, check out my series of articles starting here.

 As you start to implement your plans using Agile methods in this chaotic environment, it's important to continually set realistic expectations amongst your team, stakeholders, and partners.
 Be upfront and clear on aspects such as service levels, key dates you're aiming to hit, product availability, and so on.
 Managing your different constituents will build their confidence in what you're doing and thereby afford you time and patience to progress.